auth0/docs/articles/architecture-scenarios/b2c/authentication.md

 ---
 title: User Authentication
-description: Understand how authentication works in your CIAM implementation.
+description: Architect how you will make authentication work in your CIAM implementation.
 toc: true
 topics:
     - b2c